 - Where the Panel cannot take into account your personal circumstances.

 - Infant classes must not contain more than 30 pupils with a single school teacher.
 There are only very limited circumstances in which a child could join an infant class as an ‘excepted pupil’.
-If your outcome letter tells you that your child has been refused because the infant class size has been reached you can still appeal but the Panel’s task is only to review the decision.
+If your outcome letter tells you that your child has been refused because the infant class size has been reached you can still appeal.
+The Panel’s task is only to review the decision.
 Most infant class appeals are unsuccessful because of this.

 - For more information please see the infant class size appeals page.

 - The appeal process can take some time which can prolong the period of uncertainty for you and your child.
-It is important to be realistic about your reasons for appealing and the chances of being successful, particularly for infant class appeals.
+It is important to be realistic about:

 - You should consider accepting any offer of a school place you receive so that your child has a place if your appeal is unsuccessful.
 Accepting an offer will not affect your appeal.

-- It will be helpful for you to understand the school’s admission arrangements which you can find on the school’s website or on request from the School Admissions Team.
+- It will be helpful for you to understand the school’s admission arrangements.
+You can find these on the school’s website or on request from the School Admissions Team.

 - When you have submitted your appeal you will receive an acknowledgement email from the Education Appeals Team.